Even though anti-hunt activists are very small in number, if you are targeted it can be a frightening and unpleasant experience.

 1. Main offence if directed at particular businesses or people – Harassment - see the links below:

-2. In relation to messages on Facebook/Twitter/websites – Malicious communications – see the link below:
+2. In relation to messages on Facebook/Twitter/websites – Malicious communications – click here.

 3. E-mails or other electronic messages, if they are menacing in character – could be misuse of communications